Should I worry if a financial website address doesn’t start with https?

-Q. Recently I noticed the HTTPS designation is missing from financial websites like Bank of America and Vanguard.
+Q: Recently I noticed the HTTPS designation is missing from financial websites like Bank of America and Vanguard.
 The padlock icon shows but no HTTPS.
 Why is this, and should I be concerned?

-—Barb J., Seattle
+— Barb J., Seattle

-A. The only explanation that comes to mind is that your web browser has been configured to not display the full URL path in the search bar.
+A: The only explanation that comes to mind is that your web browser has been configured to not display the full URL path in the search bar.
 You don’t mention which browser you’re using, but both Internet Explorer and Google Chrome, among others, allow users to view or to not view the entire URL path.
 Search your browser’s help utility for “show full URL path” for instructions.

-Q. Your recent column about keeping backups safe from ransomware didn’t make clear, to me at least, if automatic backups to a resident external drive would be safe from ransomware attacks.
+Q: Your recent column about keeping backups safe from ransomware didn’t make clear, to me at least, if automatic backups to a resident external drive would be safe from ransomware attacks.
 Can you please clarify?

-—Joseph Johnson, Kirkland
+— Joseph Johnson, Kirkland

-A. If you disconnect that external drive from your internet-connected computer after your backup, it will be safe from being encrypted by ransomware.
+A: If you disconnect that external drive from your internet-connected computer after your backup, it will be safe from being encrypted by ransomware.
 Any device connected to a computer that is connected to the internet is potentially vulnerable.

-Q. I’m on a Dell Alien PC, the latest update of Windows 10 and using Microsoft Outlook 2016 for email.
+Q: I’m on a Dell Alien PC, the latest update of Windows 10 and using Microsoft Outlook 2016 for email.
 My neighbor is on a Macintosh, latest OS edition, using Apple Mail.
 We both use Comcast.
 Whenever I send a message to my neighbor, she receives it, but I get a bounce as follows: “Delivery to the following recipients failed permanently: app4209211@gmail.com.”

 The app4209211@gmail.com is not her address.
 Further, this address is not one that either of us recognize.
 It’s certainly not in my address book.